yamiyukiharu/vega-solutions-assignment-1-frontend/README.md

 This is the code repo for the frontend application.
 It is built with Typescript and NextJS framework.

+## User Interface Notes
+Total Fees is :
+- the total of the visible list of transactions when no time range is selected
+- the total of the selected time range

 # Getting Started

 ## Prerequisites